Typehuman/SSEMMI/CONTRIBUTING.md

 ## Contributing code
 The project is open source.
-We welcome anyone who would like to contribute.
+We welcome anyone who would like to contribute under the MIT license.

-You can see the status of the development process on the [GitHub Projects](https://github.com/Typehuman/SSEMMI/projects).
+You can see the status of the development process in the [Acartia project management board](https://github.com/orgs/salish-sea/projects/1/views/1).
+Use [Acartia discussions](https://github.com/salish-sea/acartia/discussions) to ask questions, make a proposal, or get feedback on your ideas.

 If you would like to contribute to an issue that has not been assigned yet, please add a comment to the issue indicating your interest.
 To facilitate the review and merging process, we prefer to discuss potential solutions first within the issue.
 With a plan in place, you can then fork the repository and submit a pull request with a single, incremental contribution.
 Thanks!